Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: Synchrotron and IC Radiation from Dark Matter Annihilation

 Different sources have different profile parameters ($\rho_s$, $r_s$), diffusion radii ($r_h$), and distances to the Earth, which affect the final constraints on the DM parameters.
 The SEDs of the 8 sources show differences because of these factors (\figurename{} \ref{fig:8radiation}).
-In \figurename{} \ref{fig:8radiation} we show the SEDs of the 8 different sources from the annihilation through the $b\bar{b}$ channel with a cross section of $\left<\sigma v\right>= 10^{-26} \rm{cm}^{3}\rm{s}^{-1}$.
-We can see that Sculptor and Ursa Minor have stronger fluxes than others, making them the best targets to constrain DM with this method.
+In \figurename{} \ref{fig:8radiation} we show the SEDs of the 8 dSphs for the annihilation through a $b\bar{b}$ channel with a cross section of $\left<\sigma v\right>= 10^{-26} \rm{cm}^{3}\rm{s}^{-1}$.